An Economic Topology of the Brexit vote: Introduction

-What follows is premised upon observed proportions within parliamentary constituencies, proportions which are not highly variant \citep{carl2019european}.
-Such invariance lends a stability to the analysis enabling focus to move firmly to the way voting behaviour varies across the point cloud.
-Representing the point cloud in a readily interperable manner becomes the aim, the TDA Ball Mapper algorithm of \cite{dlotko2019ball} being the answer.
-An exposition of the approach follows, the intuition being that any multidimensional dataset can be visualised in two dimensions by considering the strength of all co-locations within the point cloud that represents that dataset.
-Herein data on the 2016 EU referendum is converted to a point cloud and the topology studied for links to the outcome.
-Complex interactions that have challenged analysis to date are thus reviewed in a topologically faithful fashion that preserves every element of the underlying data.
+What follows is based upon observed proportions within parliamentary constituencies, proportions which are not highly variant \citep{carl2019european}.
+Constituencies have the advantage that they can be linked directly to parliamentary election results that comment on voter allegiance.
+In order to represent the dataset in a readily interpretable manner, we use the TDA Ball Mapper (TDABM) algorithm of \cite{dlotko2019ball}.
+A brief exposition of the approach follows in Section \ref{sec:method},\footnote{A fuller discussion is available in the supplementary material} the intuition being that any multidimensional dataset can be visualised in two dimensions by considering the strength of all co-locations within the point cloud that represents that dataset.